steinuil/mpv-livetweet/README.md

 Troubleshooting
 ---------------
+Read the requirements and installation instructions **very carefully**.
+Make sure you have everything installed.

 If you did everything right, the script should work.
 If you still have problems, add an issue on here or fire me a question on [twitter](https://twitter.com/steinuil).

 ### Lua can't find some of the files in the required libraries!
 Good luck with that.
-It's a luarocks problem, you should try finding out your package path with `lua -e 'print(package.path)'` and change your `/etc/luarocks/config-5.x.lua` file to match that.
+It's a luarocks problem, you should try finding out your package path with `lua -e 'print(package.path)'` and change your `/etc/luarocks/config-5.2.lua` file to match that.
 Setting the path to `/usr` did it for me, but it may depend on your OS/distro.

 ### I just tweeted a hundred thousand Onodera screenshots while watching Nisekoi and now my followers are halved!
 Stop being [@nyarth](http://twitter.com/nyarth).